wonghang/originstamp-proof/README.md

 $ python3 originstamp-proof-to-address.py (proof file) (file or hash to verify)
 ```

 Unless a tragic event happen, the original documents and the source codes will not be available to the public.
-Only their SHA256 are open.
+Only their SHA256 (and proof files) are open.
 But, as an example to show what it is going on, the file `originstamp-proof-to-address.py` itself is timestamped as an example:

 ```